sphinx.ext.autosummary – Gera resumos autodoc

 autosummary_generate

 Boolean indicating whether to scan all found documents for autosummary directives, and to generate stub pages for each.
-It is enabled by default.

 Can also be a list of documents for which stub pages should be generated.